|

 You just can't get away from that word, no matter how hard you try.

-for the third time.
-He says
+visit them for the third time.
+In

-that when he arrives “every matter must be established by two or three
+verse 1 Paul says that when he arrives “every matter must be established

-appears that when he comes to Paul
+therefore appears that when he comes to In

-warning”, and now in his letter he warns them again.
+”a warning”, and now in his letter he warns them again.

 If he now comes to them this third time and finds no repentance he